rbisdorff/Digraph3/docSphinx/tutorial.rst

                           'maximalComponentSize', 'componentRankingRule',
                           'boostedRanking']
     ----  Constructor run times (in sec.) ----
-    Sorting threads    : 64
+    Sorting threads    : 128
-    Ranking threads    : 32
+    Ranking threads    : 128
     StartMethod        : spawn
-    Total time         : 25.35695
+    Total time         : 730.49080
-    Data input         : 0.00046
+    Data input         : 104.95025
-    QuantilesSorting   : 11.07220
+    QuantilesSorting   : 245.87293
-    Preordering        : 2.04658
+    Preordering        : 21.06959
-    Components ranking : 11.92288
+    Components ranking : 354.03710

-With 64 sorting threads and 32 ranking threads, we need 25.4 sec., about 11 sec. for the 7-tiling step and about 12 sec. for ranking the 146579 components.
-The fill-rate of the resulting sparse outranking digraph is 0.002%.
+With 128 sorting threads and 128 ranking threads, we need about 12 min., 4 min. for the 9-tiling step and 7 min. for ranking the 14657 components.
+The fill-rate of the resulting sparse outranking digraph is 0.001%.

 Back to :ref:`Content Table <Tutorial-label>`